-- other organisations that are currently eligible to receive UKRI funding or have previously received it.
+- other organisations that are currently eligible to receive UK Research and Innovation (UKRI) funding or have previously received it

 The winner or winners will:

-- receive a financial award of up to £20,000 which must be put towards the further learning and development of the individual or team, or to widen the outreach of the impact.
+- receive a financial award of up to £20,000 which must be put towards the further learning and development of the individual or team, or to further advance or widen the outreach of the impact.
 The financial award will only be payable to a host organisation, not directly to individuals

-- be presented with a trophy and financial award at a dedicated MRC awards ceremony in spring 2023, and have their impacts showcased at this event
+- be presented with a trophy and financial award at a dedicated Medical Research Council (MRC) awards ceremony in spring 2024, and have their impacts showcased at this event

-- have future opportunities to present their impacts via other UKRI or MRC-led events and forums.
+- have future opportunities to present their impacts via other UK Research and Innovation (UKRI) or MRC-led events and forums

 Who you can nominate